220.127.116.11 Application of the income maintenance period (IMP)

-Act reference: SSAct section 8(1) Income test definitions, section 8(1A) A reference in this Act to employment income, in relation to a person, section 8(1B) For the avoidance of doubt …, section 8(1C) For the purposes of paragraph (1A) …, Part 3.10 Division1AA-Employment income attribution rules, section 1073A Employment income attribution over a period for social security pensioners, section 1073B Daily attribution of employment income, section 1073C Fortnightly or yearly expression of attributed employment income
+Act reference: SSAct section 8(1) Income test definitions, section 8(1A) A reference in this Act to employment income, in relation to a person, section 8(1B) For the avoidance of doubt …, section 8(1C) For the purposes of paragraph (1A) …, Part 3.10 Division1AA-Employment income attribution rules, section 1073A Attribution of employment income paid in respect of a particular period or periods, section 1073C Fortnightly or yearly expression of attributed employment income

 Depletion of working credits during the IMP

 Termination payments, including leave payments relating to employment that has ceased, are not employment income, so working credits generally cannot be depleted during an IMP applied in respect of these termination payments.